-LEARN Ancient Greek as it was spoken more than 2,500 years ago with a new language app – and discover why there’s no word for socks.
+Learn Ancient Greek as it was spoken more than 2,500 years ago with the newest addition to the uTalk language learning app – and discover why there’s no word for socks!

 London-based language learning company uTalk made the app, in consultation with Classics experts, to recreate how hundreds of authentic Ancient Greek words and phrases were originally spoken.

-“We’re very serious about helping people learn Ancient Greek particularly now it’s one of the language choices for primary schools,” says uTalk Director Richard Howeson.
+“We’re very serious about helping people learn Ancient Greek particularly now it’s one of the language choices for primary schools,” says uTalk CEO Richard Howeson.

 “The language is also an important part of our cultural past and future.
 But we have deliberately left out translations for some words like socks because they’re not associated with the Ancient Greeks – and they do look terrible with sandals!” he jokes.